Inexperienced Truck Drivers

 As Connecticut is located so close to New York, we have many commercial trucks traveling through our state to deliver goods.
 Unfortunately, a higher volume of truck traffic accompanies a higher number of trucking accidents as well.
 When an inexperienced driver gets behind the wheel of one of these huge trucks carrying thousands of pounds of goods, and combined with high traffic, the chances of being involved in an accident greatly increases.

-Commercial truck drivers are required to possess great knowledge on specific laws of operating a truck in the United States.
-These drivers must demonstrate their ability to be able adjust to different situations such as driving in construction zones, bad weather, heavy traffic, and other conditions.
+Commercial truck drivers are required to possess great knowledge of specific laws of operating a truck in the United States.
+These drivers must demonstrate their ability to be able to adjust to different situations such as driving in construction zones, bad weather, heavy traffic and other conditions.

 Some Connecticut truck driving schools include: